 Finally, quantum and analog computing represent qualitatively different approaches from the other technologies, and it is difficult to predict at this time if and how applications for these technologies will be integrated into our HPC ecosystem.
-At the same time, these technologies are presently highly specialized, and their application base will likely start small, so concerns of integration are not pressing.
+At the same time, these technologies are presently highly specialized, and their application base will likely start small, so general concerns of integration are not pressing at this time.
+Further, the investments accompanying the National Quantum Initiative Act promise to accelerate early breakthroughs related to quantum computing.